 When walleyes suspend at a certain depth on a piece of structure (rockpile, crib, or submerged hump) the slip bobber rig is highly effective by presenting the live bait at a pre set depth, putting the bait right in their face.
 You can make slip bobber rigs rather easy or buy them at sport shops.
 To make a slip bobber rig simply start with your stop attached to the fishing line, you can use a piece of string or a rubber band knotted on the line thread on a small bead then the bobber.
 Add a small split shot below the bobber for balance then tie on a hook size 4-6-8 and bait with a minnow leech or nightcrawler.
 Remember to hook the head of the worm allowing it to dangle and entice.

 Allows anglers to cover more water, especially in unfamiliar waters with less time to locate walleye schools.
 Prior to the introduction of downriggers, side planning boards and diving planes, our grandfathers would cast a spinner rig or a diving crankbait off the back end of the boat in the prop wash as a technique referred to as flat lining.
-In high winds, a back troll into the wind may be needed to control your speed.
+During high winds, you may have to back troll against the wind to control your speed.
 With the new trolling tools offered now fisherman can choose more options to present their baits.

 A fishing technique that precisely places lures vertically in large bodies of water.
 Extremely difficult to do on the French River Delta with changing depths and occasional trenches or other natural obstructions.
-Certain larger bay sections of the river allow for this method, but be prepared for loss of lures and rigs snagged in underwater structures.
+You can fish parts of the French River and its larger bays by downrigging.
+However, be prepared to lose lures and rigs as it is common to snag underwater structures.

 Similar to a downrigger, this technique spreads fishing lines horizontally on the sides of the boat so you can reach greater depths.